 We all know of successful organizations and often wonder how they do it.

-It may be a competitor, vendor you do business with, or the health care facility down the street.
+It may be a competitor, a vendor you do business with, or a healthcare facility down the street.

 As they say, the devil is in the details.
 This is why it is so important to develop goals that help the organization achieve its objectives.

-This is important for a couple of reasons.
+This concerted focus is important for a couple of reasons.

 Secondly, it is a reminder of what you committed to and tests your determination to see the goal accomplished.

-It is always easier to think and say you are going to do something but often much more difficult to see it to the finish line.
+It is always easier to think and say you are going to do something.
+However, it is much more difficult to see that idea to the finish line.

-It is important to think through the detail of your goals to ensure you are able to accomplish them.
-That
+It is important to think through the details of your goals to ensure you are able to accomplish them.

 SMART Goals are a great way to help you identify and target goal attainment.